-Firstly, figure out how much life insurance you need.
-To do this, consider your current income, financial obligations and lifestyle.
+To figure out how much life insurance you need, consider your current income, financial obligations and lifestyle.
 When you’re crunching the numbers, think about:

 - Dependents.
 Is there anyone who relies on your income?
 If you have children or ageing parents, you might want to purchase a policy that will take care of them when you’re gone.

 - Debt.
 Do you have a mortgage, student loans or credit cards?
 Your debt doesn’t die with you, so your policy should cover those outstanding balances.
 Creditors will pursue unpaid debt, and it’s a major reason why many families are forced to file bankruptcy.

 - Savings.
 If you have assets, investments, a healthy savings account or a 401(k), you may not need as much life insurance.

 - Living expenses.
 How much of your income goes towards food, clothing, insurance, education and childcare?
 Factor those costs in to your coverage.

 - End-of-life expenses.
 Many policyholders want to pay for their own funeral or burial costs, so their families don’t need to worry about it.

 - Estate protection.
 To protect your family’s wealth and assets, you could buy a policy that’s big enough to cover estate taxes.

 - Legacy.
 If you want to leave an inheritance or give your family a financial cushion, you might consider purchasing a larger policy.